panglesd/slipshow/README.md

 ## Quick start

-For a super quick start, just click [here](http://choum.net:8085) to start writing a presentation online.
+For a super quick start, just click visit [sliphub.choum.net](https://sliphub.choum.net) to start writing a presentation online.

 For using slipshow offline, you'll need to install the slipshow tool.
 Currently, there are several ways to get it: